alf1303/DucklingSenderPublic/readme.md

-A tool for sending ducklings nfts in Play To Earn game Waves Ducks:
+A tool for sending ducklings nfts in Play To Earn crypto game Waves Ducks on Waves Blockchain:

 Game overview: https://help.wavesducks.com/en/articles/5876844-waves-ducks-overview

 Using:

+clone this repo, then inside it run next commands (Node.js should be installed)

 npm install